 What is an endometrial biopsy?

 from the lining of the uterus (endometrium) for study.
-The endometrial tissue is viewed
+The tissue is viewed with a

-under a microscope to look for abnormal cells.
-Your healthcare provider can also check
+microscope to look for abnormal cells.
+Your healthcare provider can also check the

 Why might I need an endometrial biopsy?

 Your healthcare provider may suggest an endometrial biopsy if you have:

 Biopsy results may show cell changes linked to hormone levels.
 It may also show abnormal